lamps-wg/documentsigning-eku/draft-ietf-lamps-documentsigning-eku.md

 The term "Document Signing" in this document refers to digitally signing contents that are consumed by people.
-To be more precise, contents are intended to be shown to a person with printable or displayable form by means of services or software, rather than processed by machines.
+To be more precise, contents are intended to be shown to a person with printable or displayable form by means of services or software, rather than primarily processed by machines.

 ## Including the Extended Key Purpose for Document Signing in Certificates {#ext}